Land Access Rules

 - Only New Mexico residents may apply for big-game hunts held exclusively on WMAs.
 Nonresidents only may apply for hunts open concurrently on both a WMA and other public lands.

-- Legal big-game shooting hours are listed on page 27.
-USFWS-approved nontoxic shot is required for turkey hunting on WMAs; see page 108.
+- Legal big-game shooting hours are listed on page 29.
+USFWS-approved nontoxic shot is required for turkey hunting on WMAs.

 - Scouting is allowed by each properly-licensed, big-game hunter with up to three guests during a seven-day period prior to the published start date of his/her hunt.

-- WMA access is allowed by each properly-licensed hunter with up to three guests, concurrent with his/her published hunt period and scouting period.
+- WMA access is allowed by each properly-licensed hunter with up to three guests, concurrent with his/her published hunt period (and scouting period for big-game hunters only).

 - Individuals may not enter closed areas as posted on site.